j-madsen/Inventory-Manager/README.md

 ### Pre-Requisites
 You will need the below
 - Download IntelliJ (https://www.jetbrains.com/idea/)
-- Download JavaFX (https://www.oracle.com/java/technologies/install-javafx-sdk.html)and add it to IntelliJ.(Here is a great guide on how to set it up in IntelliJ!https://javabook.bloomu.edu/setupjavafx.html)
+- Download JavaFX (https://www.oracle.com/java/technologies/install-javafx-sdk.html)and add it to IntelliJ.
+(Here is a great guide on how to set it up in IntelliJ! https://javabook.bloomu.edu/setupjavafx.html)
--
+### Instructions
+- Download project ZIP and extract.
+- Open project folder in IntelliJ, build and run the application.